 All the School News You Need

-This is your one-stop for school news.
-Select your school(s) from the menu above to find all the news you need to know in one convenient spot.
-Don't forget to check the Holy Family news below for system-wide updates.
+This is your one-stop for all school news.
+Start by checking the Holy Family news below for system-wide updates.
+Then, select your school(s) from the menu above to find all the news you need to know in one convenient spot.

 Holy Family News:

 With the elementary transitions from Holy Ghost and St. Anthony to Our Lady, Resurrection and St. Columbkille, we know many families are eager to know where our teachers will be assigned for next school year.
 We are so happy and relieved to report that we were able to offer contracts to all teachers who wished to continue their ministry at Holy Family next year!

 If you have any questions about elementary teacher placements, please contact your school principal.

 |--||--||Maria Laso Sanchez|

 |1st Grade||Rose Oswald||Juanita Burke||Lori Obendorf|